Homemade Gyros

 - 2 cloves garlic fresh, grated

-- 1 tbsp ground marjoram
+- 1 tablespoon ground marjoram

-- 1 tbsp ground rosemary
+- 1 tablespoon ground rosemary

-- 2 tsp salt course
+- 2 teaspoons salt course

-- 1/2 tsp ground pepper freshly ground
+- 1/2 teaspoon black pepper freshly ground

 - 4 cups boiling water for water bath (I used my tea kettle to boil and pour in easily)

-for pita bread and optional toppings
+for pita bread and optional toppings-

 - 8 pitas

-- 2 tsp olive oil
+- 2 teaspoons olive oil

 - onion diced (optional)